Michael J. Larsen

 Michael Jeffrey Larsen is an American mathematician, a distinguished professor of mathematics at Indiana University Bloomington.

 Academic biography

 In high school, Larsen tied with four other competitors for the top score in the 1977 International Mathematical Olympiad in Belgrade, winning a gold medal.
 As an undergraduate mathematics student at Harvard University, Larsen became a Putnam Fellow in 1981 and 1983.
 He graduated from Harvard in 1984, and earned his Ph.D. from Princeton University in 1988, under the supervision of Gerd Faltings.
 After working at the Institute for Advanced Study he joined the faculty of the University of Pennsylvania in 1990, and then moved to the University of Missouri in 1997.
 He joined the Indiana University faculty in 2001.

-His wife Ayelet Lindenstrauss is also a mathematician and Indiana University professor.
+His wife Ayelet Lindenstrauss (Elon Lindenstrauss' sister) is also a mathematician and Indiana University professor.
 Their son Daniel at age 13 became the youngest person to publish a crossword in the New York Times.
+In 2022, Daniel published a discovery about Carmichael numbers.